 Rotate

-To rotate a model, you apply some trigonometric operations to each of its positions.
-In two dimensions, the amount of rotation is determined by an angle, which is a scalar rather than a vector.
-By mathematical convention, a positive angle rotates the model counterclockwise.
+To rotate a model, we can't just add or multiply.
+Instead we apply some trigonometric operations to each position.
+In two dimensions, the amount of rotation is determined by an angle—which is a scalar rather than a vector.
+By mathematical convention, a positive angle rotates the model counter-clockwise.

-Suppose you know the Cartesian coordinates of \(\mathbf{p}\).
-These can be converted to polar coordinates.
+Coordinates in one system can be converted to the other.
 Step through the following sequence to see how Cartesian coordinates and polar coordinates relate:

 - A point $\mathbf{p}$ has Cartesian coordinates $\begin{bmatrix}x & y\end{bmatrix}$.